South Korea considers lifting some sanctions on North Korea

 During a parliamentary audit of her ministry, Kang Kyung-wha said the government is reviewing whether to lift sanctions South Korea imposed on the North in 2010 following a deadly attack on a warship that killed 45 South Korean sailors.

+"They won't do that without our approval," Trump said.
+"They do nothing without our approval."

+South Korean President Moon Jae-in has mostly stayed firm on sanctions despite actively engaging with North Korea and floating the possibility of huge investments and joint economic projects in return for the North's relinquishment of its nuclear weapons.

+A move by South Korea to lift some of its sanctions would have little immediate effect since U.S.-led international sanctions remain in place.
+But it's clear Seoul is preparing to restart joint economic projects if the larger nuclear negotiations between the United States and North Korea begin yielding results.

-South Korea then effectively shut down all cross-border economic cooperation except for a jointly run factory park in the North Korean border town of Kaesong, which was shuttered in February 2016 after a North Korean nuclear test and long-range rocket launch.
+South Korea had effectively shut down all cross-border economic cooperation except for a jointly run factory park in the North Korean border town of Kaesong in response to the attack on the warship.
 The so-called "May 24 measures" of 2010 also banned North Korea from using shipping lanes in South Korean territory.

-A move by South Korea to lift its unilateral sanctions would have little immediate effect since U.S.-led international sanctions remain in place.
-But it's clear the South's liberal government is preparing to restart joint economic projects if the larger nuclear negotiations between the United States and North Korea begin yielding results.

-"Many parts of the May 24 measures now duplicate with the United Nations sanctions (against North Korea)," Kang said.
-"As negotiations continue to improve ties between the South and North and achieve denuclearization, there's a need to flexibly review (lifting the measures) as long as it doesn't damage the larger framework of sanctions against the North."
+The factory park in Kaesong was shuttered in 2016 after a North Korean nuclear test and long-range rocket launch.

 The North and South also announced measures to reduce conventional military threats, such as creating buffer zones along their land and sea boundaries and a no-fly zone above the border.
 The North also said it would dismantle its main nuclear facility in Nyongbyon if the United States takes unspecified corresponding measures.